Tourism: Impacts of the COVID-19 pandemic

 In 2020 the COVID-19 pandemic travel bans and a substantial reduction in passenger travel by air and sea contributed to a sharp decline in tourism activity.
 The World Tourism Organization (WTO) reported a 70% decrease in international travel in 2020, where 165 of 217 worldwide destinations completely stopped international tourism by April 2020.
-Since every country imposes different travel restrictions, it makes traveling plans complicated and often too difficult to figure out, thus the willingness to travel for the general population decreases.
-It is estimated that the United States lost 147 billion U.S. dollars in revenue from tourism between January and October 2020.
-Spain had the next highest loss of revenue at around 46.7 billion U.S dollars, and countries in Africa collectively lost about 55 billion dollars during April and June 2020.
+Since every country imposes different travel restrictions, it makes travelling plans complicated and often too difficult to figure out; thus, the willingness to travel among the general population decreases.
+It is estimated that the United States lost 147 billion U.S. dollars in tourism revenue between January and October 2020.
+Spain had the next highest loss of revenue at around 46.7 billion U.S. dollars, and countries in Africa collectively lost about 55 billion U.S. dollars between April and June 2020.